cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 in the definition of another map or array.
 Similarly, a type defined as a tag carries an internal data item that one would like to refer to.

-In these cases, it is expedient to simply use the name of a map, array, or tag type as a handle for the group or type defined inside it.
+In these cases, it is expedient to simply use the name of the map, array, or tag type as a handle for the group or type defined inside it.

 The "unwrap" operator (written by preceding a name by a tilde character "~") can be used to strip the type defined for a name by one layer, exposing the underlying group (for maps and arrays) or type (for tags).

-For example, an application might want to define a simple and a complex header.
+For example, an application might want to define a basic and an advanced header.
 Without unwrapping, this might be done as follows:

 ~~~~ CDDL
 basic-header-group = (